kiat/serialization/README.md

 Our Experimental Dataset is in Directory ./tables_scale_0.1

+# License

+The content of this project itself is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 # Methods Tested

 Here, we describe in detail the various implementations tested in this paper.